-Enjoy loaded mashed cauliflower with bacon and cheese and you won't miss the potatoes!
+Enjoy loaded mashed cauliflower with bacon and cheese, and you won't miss the potatoes!

 It's scrumptious, delicious, and very filling.
 It's the perfect low-carb and keto substitute for loaded mashed potatoes.

+Mashed cauliflower is especially delicious and surprisingly similar to mashed potatoes, which makes it an ideal low-carb and keto substitute.
 Topping the mash with bacon and cheese makes it even better.
 But hey, bacon and cheese make everything better!

 Jump to: